The directors of the group are responsible for relationships with our suppliers. Our way of working can be summarised in a few simple principles:

 In April 2016, the Annual General Meeting appointed an employee to the Board upon a suggestion from the Board of Directors.

-Our collaborative platform has been live since September 2019 for all Saint-Quentin-Fallavier employees and for FGinox, Mecafer/Domac and Sodeco.
+Our collaborative platform THERMALINK has been live since September 2019 for all Saint-Quentin-Fallavier employees and for FGinox, Mecafer/Domac, Sodeco and Ets Edouard Rousseau.
 The employee directory offers new functionalities such as contact details and photo updating and employee search functions.
+This collaborative platform is a real corporate social network allowing us to communicate, and share documents and best practices.

 Respect for the private lives of our employees